Anushka091922/Codeher-EduHub/README.md

 # Codeher-EduHub
-EduHub is the wensite which provides you the available free courses across all the platforms and also offered by range of universities at one place.
+EduHub is the website that provides you with the available free courses across all the platforms and is also offered by a range of universities in one place.

 # EduHub
 # Description:
-Introducing EduHub: Where Knowledge Meets Opportunity Welcome to EduHub, a cutting-edge online platform that brings an extensive selection of free courses right to your fingertips.
-We take pride in offering a seamless and enriching learning experience for both students and administrators.
+Introducing EduHub: Where Knowledge Meets Opportunity Welcome to EduHub, a cutting-edge online platform that brings an extensive selection of free courses suitable to your fingertips.
+We take pride in offering a seamless and enriching a learning experience for both students and administrators.

 For Students:

 At EduHub, learning knows no boundaries.
-Explore a diverse array of courses spanning various disciplines, carefully curated from top educational platforms and esteemed institutions worldwide.
+Explore various courses spanning various disciplines, carefully curated from top educational platforms and esteemed institutions worldwide.
 Whether you are a student eager to expand your knowledge or a lifelong learner pursuing a passion, we have something for everyone.
 Our user-friendly